XanderSheppard/budget_app/README.md

 # budget_app
-this is an quick budget app
+this is a quick budget app